Pediatric Sedation Dentistry

 The second type of sedation is called “oral conscious sedation.”
 This method involves prescribing sedatives that are taken orally.
 Oral sedation has stronger effects than nitrous oxide.
 It will prevent feelings of panic and worry while also promoting serene and comfortable sensations.
 Many times, patients will fall asleep during and after treatment.

 IV sedation is the third type.
 Its use is normally reserved for invasive or complex procedures or for patients with special needs.
 Administered through an IV, intravenous sedation has powerful but highly controllable effects.

 If your child is anxious, sedation might be a good idea for improving treatment and combating fears.
 When children are afraid of shots, we may administer nitrous oxide or sedation medication to ensure their comfort during treatment.
 This type of sedation can make receiving local anesthetics much easier.

 If we feel that sedation dentistry is necessary, determining the type of sedation we use is a very careful process.
 We know that every patient is different and his or her needs must be considered on a case-by-case basis.
 Before administering sedation, we look at a person’s overall health, behavior and medical history to determine the appropriate course of action.

 Schedule an Appointment at One of Our Three Locations

 Our goal is to make dentistry a great experience for both kids and parents!

-Drs.
-Chou and Hake have completed multiple years of specialized dental training in order to provide the best care for your children.
+Dr. Chou has completed multiple years of specialized dental training in order to provide the best care for your children.
 Our wonderful team members are specially trained to deal with children’s dental needs.
 We make every effort to keep your child relaxed and comfortable.
 A child’s experience with the dentist sets the attitude towards dental health as an adult, so we want them to have fun and enjoy their visits.